haroutboujakjian/Vuesalize/documentation_src/README.md

 </script>
 ```

-In order to get a stacked area chart, the `stacked` prop can be set to true
+In order to get a stacked area chart, set the `stacked` prop to true

 <div style="display: flex; justify-content: center">
     <area-chart-example :stacked="true"></area-chart-example>